gecio/gecio.github.io/docs/_optimist/guided_tour/step18/index.en.md

 You define a floating public IPv4 address, which is a resource with type `OS::Neutron::FloatingIP`.

-Please note that it is important to define the external network that this IP is assigned from and the port that this IP leads to:
+Note that it is important to define the external network this IP is assigned from and the port this IP leads to:

 ```yaml
 heat_template_version: 2014-10-16